TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/03_lesson/lab.md

 Your game should:

-* Start with a given shuffled deck variable
+* Start with a given shuffled deck variable.
-* Ask for player1 and player2's names
+* Ask for player1 and player2's names.
 * Have a function `player_turn`, with the contract shown below:

 ```python